sjd78/demo-console-dev/README.md

 #### Why use patches instead of PR to console?

-  ...takes too long to PR
+ - ...takes too long to get a PR reviewed and merged
-  ...patches can be added/removed/tuned as needed ...even if PR, would be be able to backport from master to 4.11?  patches can
+ - ...patches can be added/removed/tuned as needed
+ - ...even with a PR, would be be able to backport from master to 4.11?  patches can

 ## What now?